bertoost/Craft-MailerChain/README.md

 <h1 align="center">Mailer Chain for Craft CMS</h1>

-This plugin provides a mailer adapter integration for [Craft CMS](https://craftcms.com/) to configure a chain of mailers and to configure limiters for each mailer.
+This plugin provides a mailer adapter integration for [Craft CMS](https://craftcms.com/) to configure a chain of mailers and send randomly through one of the configured mailers.

 ## Requirements